Sagalands

 The Streets of Pompeii

 “Curious what my DNA might reveal about my heritage, I signed up with a popular biotech company that provides ancestry data.
 My results were intriguing.
 I’m 99% Northwestern European.
 The other 1%?
 Italian.
 That was a surprise… Most of all, we loved Pompeii’s streets.
-Sunken, lined with uneven paving stones, rutted by countless donkey carts, flanked by sidewalks, and crossed at intervals by blocks of stone, all of the streets were mesmerizing.
+Sunken, lined with uneven paving stones, rutted by countless donkey carts.
 You could almost hear the loud creak of the cart wheels and the curses of the donkey driver or imagine a fine-dressed matron lifting her stola as she stepped on the large crossing blocks to avoid staining her garment with the water and effluent flowing down the street.
 Some of Pompeii’s streets were wide, some narrow, some pedestrian-only, and some one-way.
 The main streets were wide enough for two carts to pass each other, while others were essentially alleys.
 All were mysterious and enchanting.
 Where did they go?
 What was around the next corner?